 We opened up all of the contents to see what kind of quality we were dealing with, and then put them to the test to determine how they performed in simulated first aid scenarios as practiced in Wilderness First Responder courses and recertifications.
-These scenarios were able to illustrate whether both veterans of wilderness first aid situations, as well as novices with little training, were able to effectively use the equipment and to test out how user-friendly it is.
+These scenarios were able to illustrate whether both veterans of wilderness first aid situations, as well as novices with little training, were able to use the equipment effectively and to test out how user-friendly it is.

 We then evaluated individual performance using a set of pre-defined metrics to ensure fair and standard testing.